Sessions Records Labels Search Tunes Covers Main FAQ

 All the pieces were performed in medley and all the changes were called by Miles using coded phrases.

 A particularly interesting piece is "Funky Tonk," in which Miles, after playing the coded phrase on his wah-wah muted trumpet, leaves a big space for Keith Jarrett, who performs a solo accompanied only by the percussion [S]; this solo ends with a pre-determined pattern, after which all the band joins in.
 The pattern starts with a long sustained chord (played by the keyboard), over which the rhythm section starts to boil again.
 Then suddenly the bass and electric piano play a very rhythmic phrase in unison built on the pentatonic minor of "Eb" [S].
-This leads to the bass vamp, over which Miles and then Bartz play their solos (Miles's solo includes the exposition of the primary theme corresponding to the coded phrase played before Jarrett's solo) [S].
+This leads to the bass vamp, over which Miles and then Bartz play their solos (Miles' solo includes the exposition of the primary theme corresponding to the coded phrase played before Jarrett's solo) [S].

 On the Corner...